 It will be luxury towers, so I hear.

 The Navy Yard entrance at Kent Avenue and Clymer Street was once a northern extension of Washington Avenue.
-LEFT: fire alarm stub, rendered pink by constant sunlight exposure.
+RIGHT: fire alarm stub, rendered pink by constant sunlight exposure.

 A large warehouse containing salt used on NYC’s roads during ice storms or snowfalls is directly across the street from Jacob’s Ladder playground.
 The park’s name has a convoluted and interesting history.
 Let Parks explain it all for you: